 I’d heard the term used before, but when my editor started editing, she called and said she couldn’t find a reference to crippy online.
 I kinda shrugged and said: “Let’s use it anyway.”
 I liked the word.
 FYI, a crippy is a cryptographer, someone who makes or breaks code.

-I wanted to illustrate how meth was destroying rural America, small towns out west.
-I was really familiar with the drug and the lifestyle, for reasons I won’t get into here.
+I got the idea to write about a kid who can decipher any language, any script, any code.
+I also wanted to illustrate how meth was destroying rural America, small towns out west.
+I was familiar with the drug and the lifestyle.
 I knew small towns out west, because I live near one.

 I live in a triple junction of sorts, where Native, Anglo and Latino culture come together.
 I wanted to highlight that, so I made my main character someone with half-Navajo, half-Anglo ancestry.
 He’s adrift in both worlds, feeling at home in neither.
 He turns to hard drugs, deals them, relinquishes custody of his kids while he’s doing hard time, then lives the life of proverbial regret.

 Enter Sam, a young girl who’s sometime prostitute mother pawns her off on Mitch.
 Sam has a gift, and due to this gift, everyone from spooks to criminals is trying to kidnap her.